Ethereum Classic: 51% double spend attacks

 Ethereum Classic (ETC) has experienced two major 51% double-spending attacks in its history.
 These attacks exploit the decentralized nature of the network by gaining control of more than 50% of its mining power, allowing malicious actors to reorganize the blockchain, manipulate transactions, and double-spend digital assets.

 The first significant incident occurred in January 2019, when Ethereum Classic was targeted by a double-spending attack resulting in approximately US$1.1 million worth of ETC being fraudulently spent.
 The second major 51% attack took place in August 2020, on the fourth anniversary of the 2016 hard fork.
 This attack involved a series of deep chain reorganizations, leading to estimated losses of US$5.6 million and US$1.68 million from centralized exchanges, respectively.

 In response, the Ethereum Classic development community considered several network upgrades and ultimately adopted a modified version of the Ethash proof-of-work (PoW) consensus algorithm, known as ETChash.
 This change was implemented through the "ECIP-1099 Thanos Upgrade" in November 2020.
 The upgrade recalibrated the Directed Acyclic Graph (DAG) by reducing its size and slowing its growth rate by half, enabling 3GB Ethash mining hardware to continue securing the network.
 This adjustment also positioned Ethereum Classic to benefit from Ethash-compatible hardware rendered obsolete by blockchains adhering to the original DAG growth schedule.

 Following the Thanos Upgrade, Ethereum Classic's hashrate began a steady increase, eventually becoming the largest blockchain secured by the Ethash mining algorithm.
 In 2025, the ETChash network hashrate surpassed 300 terahashes per second (TH/s), a level not seen since Ethereum's "DeFi summer."
 As a result, Ethereum Classic solidified its position as the leading proof-of-work smart contract platform.

+Founding team and early contributors

+In the immediate aftermath of the 2016 Ethereum hard fork, Ethereum Classic did not establish a formal foundation or central governing body.
+Instead, a small group of early contributors coordinated efforts to stabilise the network, maintain client software, support ecosystem development, and articulate the project's philosophical and technical direction.

+Early coordination and technical leadership

+A small core group played a coordinating role during Ethereum Classic's formation and early development: